Dr. Dan Zomerlei, MDIV, LMFT - Principal Partner

 Kim is a Licensed Clinical Social Worker who is passionate about connecting with individuals who desire to live a well-balanced and authentic life.
 It takes a lot of courage to open up about issues you are facing and Kim creates a compassionate and safe environment to explore those vulnerable thoughts, feelings and experiences.
-She has expertise in working with individuals with anxiety, depression, communication and medical issues.
+She has expertise in working with individuals with anxiety, depression, communication, trauma, perinatal mood and anxiety disorders (PMAD) and medical issues.
 Other areas of interest include life transitions, self-awareness and personal growth.
-In therapy, Kim draws skills from Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing and Mindfulness Based Stress Reduction.
+In therapy, Kim draws skills from Cognitive Behavioral Therapy, Motivational Interviewing and Mindfulness Based Stress Reduction.
+Kim is fully trained in Eye Movement Desensitization and Reprocessing (EMDR).
 Kim graduated from Grand Valley State University with her Bachelors in Behavioral Science and Western Michigan University with her Masters of Social Work.
 Kim also has experience in child welfare and healthcare.

 Lindsay Pals, LMSW